jakiestfu/Github-Mobile/README.md

 ## Changelog: What has been done?
+### 1-15-2013
+* Created initial backpane design
+* Logout/session destroying
+* Began initial stages for search setup
+* Redesigning Issues to look less like the GitHub Issues app and more like this app itself

 ### 1-14-2013
 * Took a hiatus this day.
 Coming back fresh ensures this project continues at an awesome rate.